 The Sony WH-1000XM3, like the WH-1000XM2, are Bluetooth headphones that can pair via NFC and come with a standard audio cable.
 Unfortunately, the audio cable has no in-line remote which means they will not have a microphone that's compatible with consoles but you can always use them wired for audio with your Xbox or PS4 controllers.
 Also, like most Bluetooth headphones they have a bit too much latency to be the best option for watching movies and gaming even with aptX enabled.

 They do not have simultaneous multi-device pairing like the Bose QuietComfort 35 II.
 But on the upside, they do support NFC which makes pairing with smartphones a bit easier.
+They're one of the best Bluetooth earphones we've reviewed.

 Update: 17/09/2018: The XM3 have partial multi-device pairing if you split the Bluetooth profiles for media and call management across the two devices you are connected to.
 However, since this is not full multi-device pairing, like the Bose QC 35 II, the XM3's Bluetooth score will not be changed, for now, until we have a category for partial multi-device support.